 Flexible, custom-designed microfluidic printing technology

-Co-extrusion (or CoEx) is a PARC technology for creating structured fluid coatings.
+Co-extrusion (or CoEx) is a technology for creating structured fluid coatings.
 At the heart of this technology is a custom-designed microfluidic stack that takes two or more input fluids and interdigitates them to create a patterned film.

-PARC has demonstrated two main applications for CoEx so far.
+We have demonstrated two main applications for CoEx so far.
 The first is printing high-aspect-ratio conductive traces, and the second is creating interdigitated or “striped” battery electrode films for improved rate performance.

 CoEx is a highly flexible technology and can be adapted to meet various application needs.
 We have demonstrated high-speed deposition (40+ cm/s), and our custom microfluidic stack and dispensing system enables the printing of fluids of a wide range of viscosities and particle loadings.
 Furthermore, the nature of the printhead allows us to extrude fine scale features without the need for nanoparticle inks.
 Because we can take multiple fluid inputs and create an interdigitated (i.e. striped) pattern on the substrate, we can create films with enhanced internal surface or interface area.
 CoEx is a non-contact printing method compatible with roll-to-roll processing and maskless printing.

 CoEx technology is best explored in its use cases.
 These two applications demonstrate the technology.

 Application 1: High Aspect Ratio Metallization for Silicon Photovoltaic Cells